getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

 This function adds a Dirichlet condition on the variable `varname` and the mesh region `region`.
-This region should be a boundary. `Neumannterm` is the expression of the Neumann term (obtained by the Green formula) described as an expression of the weak form language.
+This region should be a boundary. `Neumannterm` is the expression of the Neumann term (obtained by the Green formula) described as an expression of GWFL.
 This term can be obtained with md.Neumann_term(varname, region) once all volumic bricks have been added to the model.
 The Dirichlet condition is prescribed with Nitsche's method. `dataname` is the optional